Skip to main content

 Sarah Johnson, MD

 Deep breathing is something you do with your body, while mindfulness breathing techniques is something you do with your thoughts and emotions.
 This technique isn't just a fad for health; it's a proven way to experience the benefits of mindfulness meditation for stress relief.
-The American Psychological Association and the National Institutes of Health are two of the most respected health organizations that recognize its power to relax the nervous system.
+The American Psychological Association and the National Center for Complementary and Integrative Health are two of the most respected health organizations that recognize its power to relax the nervous system.

 better with Soula